Donald McKayle Dies At Age 87

 The legendary choreographer created more than 70 modern dance works during his life, including 1959's groundbreaking Rainbow 'Round My Shoulder about the frustrations and aspirations of a chain gang in the American South.
 He was nominated for five Tony Awards for his work on Broadway in musicals including Sophisticated Ladies and Raisin, and he also made his mark on TV and in films like The Jazz Singer.

 McKayle began dancing as a teenager, studying under Pearl Primus and Sophie Maslow at the politically-active collective New Dance Group.
 He made his choreographic debut at age 18, co-founded the Contemporary Dance Group with Danial Nagrin at age 21, and started dancing for Martha Graham at age 25.
-He later went on to dance with Anna Sokolow and Charles Wiedman.
+He later went on to dance with Anna Sokolow and Charles Weidman.

 Most recently, he was beloved as a teacher, encouraging students everywhere from Jacob's Pillow to the Juilliard School to dig deeper inside themselves.
 Although he officially retired as a professor from the University of California Irvine in 2010, he returned to the dance department annually to choreograph and teach.